mx1001/boxcutter_manual/docs/hotkeys.md

 - scroll wheel to add / subtract to the count
 - pressing V will toggle to radial array if an array is started
 - press x / y or z to change axis
-- press R to reset if the distance is out of hand.
+- press Shift + R to reset if the distance is out of hand.

 > Array is always in a state of improvement so behaviors may differ from 713 to 714 and in subsequent releases.
 For example array axis was rotated with R previously but caused ngon misalignment issues so that had to be corrected.